How to Make Collard Greens in a Slow Cooker

 • Onion: Onion adds an aromatic depth and sweetness that helps to balance the bitterness of the greens.

-• Garlic: Garlic, another aromatic that complements the other ingredients and enhances the overall taste.
+• Garlic: Another aromatic that complements the other ingredients and enhances the overall taste.

 • White Vinegar: White Vinegar adds acidity to brighten and balance the flavors.